 This 30-minute course is appropriate for all MIT community members.
 Its 10 videos cover data and physical security, password protection, mobile device safety, and common security risks, such as social engineering and phishing.

 The IT Security Awareness I learning bundle also includes seven Skill Practice modules that provide plausible examples and test your security savvy through guided simulations and points-based challenges.

 IT Security Awareness II

-Building on IT Security Awareness I, this course covers encryption and malware, how to enhance IT security when working remotely or traveling internationally, and handling Personal Identifiable Information (PII), among other topics.
+Building on IT Security Awareness I, this course covers encryption and malware, how to enhance IT security when working remotely or traveling internationally, and handling Personally Identifiable Information (PII), among other topics.

 Stand-alone IT security modules